Suggestions for the Motion Mountain Physics Text

 - Add flip-film from vol. 1, p.
 195ff as animated graphics in the appendix

-Plan for volume III:
+Suggestions for volume II

 - Add acousto-optical imaging

-Plan for volume IV:
+Suggestions for volume IV

 - Add more machines, animals, experiments & photos

-Plan for volume V:
+Suggestions for volume V

 - Maybe rewrite particle section starting with Lagrangian